tektutor/jenkins-aug-2021/Day4/README.md

 ansible-playbook provision-containers-playbook.yml -K
 ```

 In the above command, -K will ask for become password i.e root password of rps user.
-This is required as we running the playbook on localhost as non-admin user, but we are trying to install softwares.
+As we are running the playbook as non-admin user, we need to elevate the rps user to sudo, hence this sudo password must be typed.